AdaCore/spark2014/lrm/source/packages.rst

 initialized consistently with their appearance or omission from the Initializes aspect of the package.

+.. todo:: Check if the following section should be removed (it has already been copied to the HLR parking lot)

 .. _refinement-rationale:

 Common Rationale for Refined Aspects